therealexpertai/nlapi-python/README.md

     .                    .

 ###  Part of Speech

-We also looked at the part-of-speech information assigned to each token; PoS values are from the [Universal Dependencies](https://universaldependencies.org/) framework
+Analysis determines the part-of-speech of tokens.
+PoS labels are from the [Universal Dependencies](https://universaldependencies.org/) framework.

 ```python